jumanjihouse/wormhole/README.md

           should expose internal sshd port and only sshd port should map internal sshd port to an outside ephemeral port

-    jumanjiman/wormhole
-      image
-        should be available
-      docker
-        should expose ssh port and only ssh port should have volume /home/user
-        should have volume /media/state/etc/ssh
-      prohibited packages
-        should not have at installed
-        should not have sudo installed
-      prohibited commands
-        should not have the at command
-        should not have the crond command
-        should not have the crontab command
-      user convenience
-        man -k returns results
-        locate returns the path for issue.net
-        has command-line eiffel compiler in path
-        has estudio in path
+    arcanist (phabricator client)
-        has arcanist in path
+      `arc` is in user path
       `arc version` is functional

     BZ1099206
       go get should work

     sshd config
       auth